johnathanvman/F6/index.md

 						Entrys.push("CDOM"+choose(["","",""," apologizes before she"," takes a deep breath before she "," nervously"," timidly"," slowly"])+" bites down to feed on SUB, but pulls back when the other girl yelps from the pain.
 I stand behind SUB and embrace her.
 She holds my hand with both of hers as DOM tries to feed again.
 CSUB squeezes my hand tightly as shes fed on until her grip goes limp. "+choose(["","","I gently lay SUB on the ground and close her eyes.","I rub DOM's head between her fluffy ears and she gives me a meek smile.","I rub DOM's head between her fluffy ears and tell her she did good."]))
 					}
 					//generic
-					Entrys.push(choose(["CDOM apologizes before sinking her teeth into SUB's neck, she","CDOM says nothing before sinking her teeth into SUB's neck, she","CDOM hugs SUB before biting down on the girl's neck, she","CDOM gives SUB a quick kiss before biting down on the surprised girl's neck, she"])+choose([""," quickly"," slowly"," greedily", " hungrily"])+choose([" drains the color out of the other girls face. "," taps into a juicy vein, feasting on the other girls warm blood. "," makes a bloody mess as she drinks her fill. "," sucks the life from the other girl. "," sucks down the other girls blood in time with her weakening heartbeat. "," drinks. "])+choose(["","CSUB simply closes her eyes and lets herself be taken.","CSUB passes out shortly after the feeding starts."]))
+					Entrys.push(choose(["CDOM apologizes before sinking her teeth into SUB's neck, she","CDOM says nothing before sinking her teeth into SUB's neck, she","CDOM hugs SUB before biting down on her neck, she","CDOM gives SUB a quick kiss before biting down on the surprised girl's neck, she"])+choose([""," quickly"," slowly"," greedily", " hungrily"])+choose([" drains the color out of the other girls face. "," taps into a juicy vein, feasting on the warm blood. "," makes a bloody mess as she drinks her fill. "," sucks the life from the other girl. "," sucks down the other girls blood in time with her weakening heartbeat. "," drinks. "])+choose(["","CSUBSHORT simply closes her eyes and lets herself be taken.","CSUBSHORT passes out shortly after the feeding starts."]))
 					Entrys.push("CDOM plants a large kiss right on SUB's lips!
 The SUBRACE seems surprised, but soon returns the affection.
 The makeout session seems normal at first, but soon DOM starts kissing the other girls cheek, then her jaw, then lower to the neck.
 The mood shifts when DOM bites down and starts feeding.
 CSUB winces at the pain and weakly struggles until passing out from bloodloss.") if(unit(s[2]).Tags[0] == "Batgirl"){
 						Entrys = []